fastrgv/AdaVenture/README.md

 Windows users type either a) binw32\adaventure32.exe or b) binw64\adaventure64.exe

 The install_directory should contain a subdirectory named "data".
 It contains shaders, skyboxes, sound and texture data.

+Note that adjustable OpenGL settings should favor performance.
+OTOH, this game runs fine on an Intel NUC with embedded Intel graphics, so the graphics demands are modest.

 --------------------------------------------------------------------------
 Open source Ada developers are welcome to help improve or extend this game.